Japan minister says "anything can happen" with Tokyo Games | Politics

 The Olympics are to open on July 23 followed by the Paralympics on Aug.
 24.

-Kono is known for for his forthright comments and has been clear about his interest in being prime minister.
+Kono is known for his forthright manner and has been clear about his interest in being prime minister.
 He attended Georgetown University in the United States and did the interview in English.

-“The Olympic committee must have been thinking about Plan B, Plan C, whatever,” Kono said. ''I mean, the situation is not easy.
-There must be some back-up plan.”
-IOC officials and President Thomas Bach have said the Olympics cannot be postponed again and will be canceled if they can't be held.
+''The Olympic committee must have been thinking about Plan B, Plan C, whatever,'' Kono said. ''I mean, the situation is not easy.
+There must be some backup plan.''
+IOC President Thomas Bach and Yoshiro Mori, the president of the organizing committee, have said the Olympics cannot be postponed again and will be canceled if they can't be held.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)